 Also of interest is that Hillside has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.76% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hillside telecommute to their jobs.
+Overall, about 14.76% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Hillside, however, is that residents on average have to contend with a long commute, spending on average 33.24 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-Despite being a small village, Hillside has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Hillside, a lot of people use the bus to get to work every day though Hillside is a relatively small village.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The population of Hillside overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Hillside, 24.58% have at least a bachelor's degree.